devfans/redis-session/README.md

-# tornado-session
+# redis-session
-tornado session implementation with redis store
+Web session implementation with redis store

 ## Description
-Implementated for python3 and tornado, using redis hashes to save session data.
+Implementated for python3 and tornado(other web framewors to be supported later), using redis hashes to save session data.

 + For control expiration of sessions, we are using redis key expiration, and we only control session expiration at server/database side, using default expiration time of secure cookie for session id